magnus-ISU/anki-touch/README.md

 # anki-touch

-Anki 2.1.x add-on that helps using with the touch interface.
+Anki 2.1.x add-on that lets you swipe to answer cards.

 ## Description